Last Updated on June 21, 2022 by Olivia Wyles

 If a friend spontaneously asks you out to dinner, go with them.
 Many restaurants have a selection of keto options so you don’t have to break from your diet.
 You’ll have an extra premade meal waiting for you at home, but that’s okay.
 In many cases, you can simply freeze it and save it for next week!

 Know what you want to eat.
-If you’ve been doing keto for any length of time, you’ve probably seen a giant list of keto-friendly foods like this one.
+If you’ve been doing keto for any length of time, you’ve probably seen a giant list of keto-friendly foods.
 You probably have a pretty good idea of the things you can and can’t eat on a keto diet.

 When shopping for your meal prep, try to focus on the foods you like that are permitted on a keto diet.
 Don’t force yourself to eat foods you can’t stand.
 If you have a good understanding of what you like to eat, you’ll be more likely to stick with the diet because you can personalize it to your unique tastes.